 Surveillance of staff outside of the workplace may also be acceptable if the employer can demonstrate it was ‘justifiable’ (they have credible reasons to suggest an employee is involved in wrongdoing or breaching company policies) and ‘proportionate’ (the employer did not go any further than was necessary in its use of surveillance).

-Basically, any monitoring that is done by the employer must be proportionate to the issue the employer seeks to address.
+Basically, any monitoring that’s done by the employer must be proportionate to the issue the employer seeks to address.

-In advance of the GDPR becoming law on 25th May 2018, the Information Commissioners Office have confirmed that cover monitoring of employees can only be justified in exceptional circumstances where informing the employee involved would prejudice the prevention or detection of a crime.
+With the GDPR becoming law on 25th May 2018, the Information Commissioner’s Office have confirmed that covert monitoring of employees can only be justified in exceptional circumstances when informing the employee involved would prejudice the prevention or detection of a crime.

-In a 2014 case, Atkinson v Community Gateway Association, the Employment Appeal Tribunal held that the Employer accessing an employee’s emails, in the course of a disciplinary investigation into the employee’s conduct, did not amount to an unjustified interference with the employees’ private life – the employee did not have a reasonable expectation of privacy in circumstances where he had sent emails from his work account in breach of the e-mail policy (which he himself had drafted and was responsible for enforcing!) and the e-mails were not marked ‘personal/private’.
+In a 2014 case, Atkinson v Community Gateway Association, the Employment Appeal Tribunal held that the Employer accessing an employee’s emails, in the course of a disciplinary investigation into the employee’s conduct, didn’t amount to an unjustified interference with the employees’ private life – the employee didn’t have a reasonable expectation of privacy in circumstances where he had sent emails from his work account in breach of the e-mail policy (which he himself had drafted and was responsible for enforcing!) and the emails were not marked ‘personal/private’.

 In early 2018, two important decisions have been given by the European Court of Human Rights (ECHR):

 If you need help you can contact the Information Commissioner’s Office, the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
-With the introduction of the GDPR in 25th May 2018, employees will have more rights to transparency in relation to how they are monitored and we will provide more detail nearer the time!
+You can see the ICO’s Employment Practices Code here (Section 3 covers Monitoring at Work).
+With the introduction of the GDPR in 25th May 2018, guidance issued by European data protection advisory body, the Article 29 Working Party (WP29), suggests that: